Beam me up Scotty

 There is no intelligent life on this planet

 I like the moral fibre of some of the Star Trek characters.
 A few words to the United Federation of Planets by fictional protagonist 1st Officer Michael Burnham weaves into what I’m about to say and I thank the authors Bryan Fuller and Alex Kurtzman for that.
-They would do well at the United Nations and maybe that was their thinking as they express their views about the nature of humanity on plant Earth.
+They would do well at the United Nations and maybe that was their thinking as they express their views about the dark side of human nature on plant Earth.

 Unlike Star Trek, what is happening on the home planet right now is not fiction.
 This is harsh reality and we need to open our eyes and have a good look because, we can’t transport into a starship and warp-drive to a distant world.
 In the rallying cry of Extinction Rebellion - "There is no planet B".

 Historians will look back on a period in time called “The Oil Wars” a time coupled with a devastating global pandemic and the threat of catastrophic climate change.
-That time is now!
+That time is now!!!
 A time when a frightened child asked his father “How do I defeat fear?"
 The answer: "You will survive everything that life throws at you and I am living proof of that.
-It's healthier to live without fear and the only way to defeat fear is to tell it No!”
+We create fear in our own mind so it can be controlled.
+I have learnt that it's healthier to live without fear and the only way to defeat fear is to tell it No!”

-No, we will not break the rules that protect us from our primitive instincts.
+No, we will not break the rules that protect us from our primitive self.
 No, we will not allow weakness or vested interest to destroy moral authority.
 No, we will not succumb to the will of a greedy few at the expense of all of society.
+No, we will not hide from the responsibility to our children and their future.

 We are guilty of all these things and some say that, in life, there are no second chances.
 Experience tells me that this is true.
 But, we can learn from the past and we can look forward into the future.
 We have to be torch bearers casting the light so we can choose our best path forward wisely.